lucasstarsz/FXPad/README.md

 # FXPad

-A clean and simple text editor.
+A clean, simple text editor.

-FXPad started out as a very simple
+FXPad offers responsive tabs, a refreshing color palate, and a simple interface to work with.

+**Installers/Standalone versions coming soon.**